 Time to say goodbye

 I have to admit – it was very hard to to through away THE classic Espresso maker.
-My little Moka Express not only had sexy rough edges, it also simply brewed good espresso.
-Unfortunately, this tool is made of aluminum.
+My little Moka Express* not only had sexy rough edges, it also simply brewed good espresso.
+Unfortunately, this espresso maker is made of aluminum.
 After I’ve already stopped spraying aluminum under my armpits, it’s time to stop drinking it as well.
-Why and what alternatives there are, you read today in my article.
+Why and what alternative espresso maker there are, you read today in my article.

 The advantages and a bit of nostalgia

 - It has been around since 1933 and is the first espresso pot for the home.